pyrate-build/pyrate-build/README.rst

    * ``implicit_input``, ``implicit_object_input``, ``implicit_static_library_input``,
      ``implicit_shared_library_input`` and ``implicit_executable_input``

-The default context used by these global function can be set using the variable:
+The default context used by the global functions presented in `Defining build targets`_ can be set using the variable:

 -  ``default_context = Context(...)``